-For nearly 70 years, the graduate and professional school community has trusted GRE® test scores as a proven measure of applicants' readiness for graduate-level work — and of their potential for success.
-The GRE® General Test is the most widely administered graduate and professional admissions test, and thousands of institutions around the world accept GRE scores.
-The scores provide them with an objective and common measure for evaluating and comparing the qualifications of applicants with differing educational and cultural backgrounds.
+The original purpose for creating the GRE® General Test 70 years ago was to have an objective lens through which all applicants could be considered and compared, regardless of their varied backgrounds.
+Since then, the graduate and professional school community has trusted GRE® test scores as a proven measure of applicants' readiness for graduate-level work — and of their potential for success.
+The GRE General Test is the most widely administered graduate and professional admissions test, and thousands of institutions around the world accept GRE scores.

 GRE scores are used by admissions and fellowship panels to supplement undergraduate records, including grades and recommendations, and other qualifications for graduate-level study.
 Depending on their intentions and institutional requirements, GRE test takers can take the GRE General Test and/or a GRE® Subject Test.